-Figure 3.22: Hadoop Option
+Figure 3.23: Hadoop Option

-The Hadoop Deployment Manual has more on deploying and running Hadoop.
+The Big Data Deployment Manual has more on deploying and running Hadoop and related big data processing software.

 Clicking Continue on this screen leads to the "OpenStack" screen, if the OpenStack edition of Bright Cluster Manager has been purchased.